 Use the fastest processors available with the fastest available bus speed.
-Faster processors is typically more desirable than a greater number of cores provide better performance for Perforce.
-Quick bursts of computational speed are more important to Perforce's performance than the number of processors, but have a minimum of two processors so that the offline checkpoint and back up processes do not interfere with your Perforce server.
+Faster processors are typically more desirable than a greater number of cores and provide better performance since quick bursts of computational speed are more important to Perforce's performance than the number of processors.
+Have a minimum of two processors so that the offline checkpoint and back up processes do not interfere with your Perforce server.
+There are log analysis options to diagnose underperforming servers and improve things (contact support/consulting for details).